nerds-and-company/composer-craft-installer/README.md

 For this plugin to work, three things are needed:

  - a Craft repository
- - An entry in the Craft repository's `composer.json` that states: `"type":"craft-library"`
+ - Entries in the Craft repository's `composer.json`
- - An entry that requires the Craft repository
+ - An entry in a project's §composer.json§ that requires the Craft repository

 ### Craft repository